 Fortunately this is addressed in cmi5.
 Content can now launch in the same window as the LMS.
 The LMS disappears and the content opens; simple as that.
 When the content is done, it disappears and the LMS returns, right where you left off.

-Reason 3: Distributed Content
+cmi5 Benefit 3: Distributed Content

 Have you noticed that content modules are getting bigger and bigger?
 As bandwidth has increased, our will to compress and optimize our content seems to have diminished.
 You know you should, but… surely the bandwidth will handle it, right?